po1sigala/live/01-Class-Content/17-CS/01-Activities/27-Evr_Shell/README.md

 hello
 ```

 Great!
 Now we can run this command from anywhere on our machines.
-This is a very small example of the functionality implemented by programs we've installed on our machines such as `git`, `node`, and `npm`.
-While we just created a simple script to be executed, those other programs are filled with entire libraries of functionality that are made executable on our machines.
+This is a very small example of the type of functionality that's implemented by programs such as `git`, `node`, and `npm`.
+Whereas we just created a simple script to be executed, those other programs have entire libraries of functionality that are made executable on our machines.

 Let's move on to another example and learn how to make a slightly more useful script.

-## Build a Script to Automate Git Tasks
+## Build a Script to Automate a Git Task

-Now that we've learned how to write a shell script, let's create one that will make our lives easier by automating a Git command to clean our repositories.
+Now that we've learned how to write a shell script, let's create one that will actually make our lives easier by automating a Git command to clean up our repositories.

-Go ahead and create a file called `git-file-cleanup.sh` and open it in Visual Studio Code.
-Then make sure you add the shebang `#!` interpreter directive at the top of the file with the following code:
+Create a file called `git-file-cleanup.sh` and open it in VS Code.
+Then add the shebang (`#!`) interpreter directive at the top of the file with the following code:

 ```sh
 #!/bin/bash
 ```

-With that in place, we can now start our script's functionality.
-We're going to write a script that, when executed in a Git repository, will check for untracked files and ask if we want to clean them up.
-This is useful when we have files that we don't want to track or commit to our repo and don't want to remove them one by one.
+With that in place, we can now add our script's functionality.
+When executed from within a Git repository, our script will check for untracked files and ask if we want to clean them up.
+This handy script will allow us to avoid having to manually remove files that we don't want to track or commit one by one!

-Let's add the following code to our `git-file-cleanup.sh` file:
+Add the following code to the `git-file-cleanup.sh` file:

 ```sh
 # set git clean command with necessary flags